Session 1 Recap#

 Lists and dictionaries#

 We can hold more than one piece of data in a data structure.
-We can use create lists using square brackets, as follows:
+We can use this to create lists using square brackets, as follows:

 flower_info = [name, native_to, petal_colour, disc_floret_colour, stem_height, petal_count, location, species]